Digital-Identity-Labs/ishigaki/README.md

 ### Running Ishigaki with your configuration

-Then you can either build an image that contains your configuration, like this
+Then you can either build an image that contains your configuration, like this:

 ```dockerfile
 FROM digitalidentity/ishigaki:latest